Edwin Hermans: Willem II

 On 31 August 2006, Hermans was signed by Willem II, who were looking to add experienced players to their young squad.
 Hermans' transfer was met with some surprise, because at the time, he was a substitute player at Fortuna Sittard, a rather modest Eerste Divisie club; Willem II, on the other hand, were a steady Eredivisie club.
 He would make ten appearances for the team, nine of those coming before the winter break.
 Due to a back injury, his playing time in the second part of the season was limited to one substitute appearance.
 He retired at the end of the season.

 Managerial career

-Immediately after retiring, Hermans started his managerial career at Willem II, coaching various youth teams.
-On 19 February 2010, following the dismissal of manager Alfons Groenendijk, Hermans was appointed assistant manager of the first team, alongside interim manager Mark Schenning and then new manager Arno Pijpers.
-In July 2010, Hermans moved to MVV to work as assistant manager.
-In May 2014, it was announced that his contract would not be extended due to budget cuts.
-In 2015, after the summer break, Hermans was appointed manager of amateur club VV SCM.
-In November 2015, Hermans declined an offer to become manager of Fortuna Sittard.
+After retiring as a player, Hermans remained at Willem II, where he worked with the club's youth teams.
+On 19 February 2010, following the dismissal of first-team manager Alfons Groenendijk, he was promoted to the senior coaching staff, serving as assistant first to interim coach Mark Schenning and subsequently to Arno Pijpers.

+In July 2010, Hermans was appointed assistant manager of MVV, a role he held for four years until his contract was not renewed in May 2014 as part of cost-cutting measures.
+The following year he took charge of amateur side VV SCM, and in November 2015 turned down an offer to become manager of Fortuna Sittard.

+On 27 May 2024, Hermans was appointed head coach of Eerste Divisie club MVV ahead of the 2024–25 season, having served as assistant during the previous campaign.
+His first season in charge ended with a fifteenth-place finish, and he remained in post for the start of the 2025–26 season.
+On 23 September 2025, MVV announced that Hermans had left his position by mutual consent after the side lost five of their opening seven matches.
+Reports in the Dutch media also noted unrest within the squad at the time, including midfielder Bryan Smeets requesting a transfer and being moved to the under-21 squad until the winter break.